ivanovdmitri/specfit/README.md

 ```
 	    on the command line with the desired arguments to get the desired answer.

-- It is advised to run it in batch mode using option '-b'
+- It is generally advised to run it in batch mode using option '-b'

 ```bash
 	./specfit.py -b